jasonbrianhall/willytheworm/README.md

 A few differences from the original Willy the worm.
-	Willy jumps higher in this game.
-I could set gravity to 3 but it would break some of the levels.
-Not sure if anybody cares.
 	No sound when falling.
 In the original game, their was a small falling sound.
 I don't have any sound.
 	Audio is different.
 Obviously using different sounds then the original.
 All the sounds are replacable.
 	Flash is different.
 I have a simple white flash.
 I had the same flash as the original game but my wife has seizures so I thought a simple flash would be better.
 She didn't like that so I added an option to disable the flash.